1st-rapid-response-force/Training-Programs/docs/source/arbn/jumping.rst

 .. warning::

     You should refrain from making liberal use of the forward movement key.
-Doing so will increase your airspeed and risks causing sever injury on impact.
+Doing so will increase your airspeed and risks causing severe injury on impact.

 .. note::